dvbportal/standardfile/README.md

 not the case when being used with standardnotes app.
 Please see the modified nginx configuration to take care of this.

+We chose Alpine as a lightweight base with a reasonably small surface area for security concerns, but with enough functionality for development and interactive debugging.

+The base image always runs under dumb-init, which handles reaping zombie processes and forwards signals on to all processes running in the container.
+This base image is built by HashiCorp and signed with their GPG key, so you can verify the signed package.

+Standardfile runs on this minimal base image and is built by dvbportal and signed with our GPG key, so you can verify the signed binary.

+The container exposes two optional VOLUMEs:

+/stdfile/logs, to use for writing persistent logs.
+Its content is also tailed into docker logs.
+/stdfile/db, to use for writing persistent storage data.

+The standard port exposed by the container is 8888.

 ### Running your own server
 You can run your own Standard File server, and use it with any SF compatible client (like Standard Notes).
 This allows you to have 100% control of your data.